devcode1981/File-Provider-Storage/README.md

     bundle exec foreman start

-Keep the above command running and seed the main GitLab database from a new terminal session:
+Keep the above command running, install the required gems and seed the main GitLab database from a new terminal session:

-    cd gitlab && bundle exec rake db:create dev:setup
+    cd gitlab && bundle install && bundle exec rake db:create dev:setup

 Finally, start the main GitLab rails application in the gitlab subdirectory of the project: